ltelab/disdrodb/docs/source/contribute_data.rst

 The metadata YAML file contains information of the station (e.g. type of raw data, type of device, geolocation, ...) which is required for the correct processing and integration of the station into the DISDRODB archive.

-The list and description of the metadata keys is available in the `Metadata <https://disdrodb.readthedocs.io/en/latest/metadata.html>`_ section.
+The list and description of the metadata keys is available in the :ref:`Metadata <metadata>` section.

 There are 7 metadata keys for which it is mandatory to specify the value: